pablodecm/phd_thesis/src/103_chapter_3.md

 sampling steps required to reach a given accuracy, strongly depend on the distance definition.
 When the dimensionality of the output is high, a summary statistic vector
-$\boldsymbol{s}(\boldsymbol{x})$ must be used has in practice to increase the computational efficiency of the previous procedure.
+$\boldsymbol{s}(D)$ must be used has in practice to increase the computational efficiency of the previous procedure.

-The approach commonly used when carrying our inference at particle physics experiments at the LHC is somehow related with the mentioned family of techniques.
-The observations are also reduced to a lower-dimensional summary statistic space, but then a synthetic likelihood is constructed so that standard inference techniques can be applied.
+The approach commonly used when carrying out inference at particle physics experiments at the LHC is somehow related with the mentioned family of techniques.
+The observations are also reduced to a lower-dimensional summary statistic space, but then a non-parametric likelihood is constructed so that standard inference techniques can be applied.
 The likelihood is often based on the product of Poisson count terms, as depicted in [Equation @eq:poisson_simple] and [Equation @eq:poisson_multichannel],